Mak2006/gcp-cloud-labs/Lab 2 Recommend Products using ML with Cloud SQL and Dataproc.md

 ```
 we see the 3 tables as intended and they have no data.

-## Data sourcing and load in to C SQL
+## Data sourcing and load in to Cloud SQL
+We obtain data from the project, store it in bucket and then load it.

 ## View the data
 ## Launch Dataproc
 Select region